GenesysCloudBlueprints/bot-connector-for-ms-power-virtual-agent/blueprint/index.md

 ## Scenario

  Genesys Cloud supports and provides the interface for selected chatbot providers such as AWS and Google.
 Many new chatbot vendors are fast-growing in the market.
 A customer wants to bring in their preferred third-party bots in the Architect message flows and populate the bot list.
+This provides a sample converter that demonstrates how to translate from the Genesys Bot Connector to a Microsoft Power Virtual Agent chatbot and back.

+Note that this sample converter will only work with the classic Power Virtual Agent bots and not the newer Microsoft Copilot bots as the endpoints and calling conventions have changed.
+However, this sample could be used as a baseline sample for interfacing with Copilot bots.

 ## Solution